-- Children taking prescribed medication must be well enough to attend School. - Staff will usually only administer medication when it has been prescribed for a child by a doctor (or other medically qualified person).
+- Children taking prescribed medication must be well enough to attend school. - Staff will usually only administer medication when it has been prescribed for a child by a doctor (or other medically qualified person).
 It must be labelled with the child's name, in-date and prescribed for the current condition. - Non-prescription medication (Homely Remedies) such as pain relief (e.g. Calpol), may be administered by the School Nurse, but only with prior written consent of the parent on the completed medical form at registration, and only when there is a health reason to do so.
-Children under the age of 16 years are never given medicines containing aspirin, unless prescribed specifically for that child by a doctor.
-The administering of any medication is recorded by the School Nurse on the child's medical records on iSAMS. - Children's prescribed medicines are stored in their original containers, are clearly labelled and are not accessible to the children without adult supervision.
+The administering of any medication is recorded by the School Nurse on the child's medical records on iSAMS and parents informed. - Children's prescribed medicines are stored in their original containers, are clearly labelled and are not accessible to the children without adult supervision.
 On receiving the medication, the member of staff checks that it is in date and prescribed specifically for the current condition. - Parents must give prior written permission for the administration of prescribed medication.
 The staff member receiving the medication will ask the parent to sign a consent form stating the following information.
-No medication may be given without these details being provided: - the full name of child and their date of birth; - the name of medication and strength; - who prescribed it; - the dosage and times to be given whilst in School; - the method of administration; and - the signature of the parent, their printed name and the date for consent form was signed. - The administration of prescribed medicine is recorded accurately in medication record book each time it is given and is signed by the person administering the medication together with a witness.
+No medication may be given without these details being provided: - the name of medication and strength; - the full name of child and their date of birth; - who prescribed it; - the dosage and times to be given whilst in school; - the method of administration; and - the signature of the parent, their printed name and the date for consent form was signed - The administration of prescribed medicine is recorded accurately in a medication record book each time it is given and is signed by the person administering the medication.
 Parents are shown the record at the end of the day and asked to sign the record book to acknowledge the administration of the medicine.
-The medication record book records the: - name of the child; - name and strength of the medication; - name of the doctor who prescribed the medication; - date and time the medication was administered; - dosage given and by which method; - signature of the person administering the medication and a witness; and - parent's signature - Should the administration of prescribed medication require medical knowledge, training for the relevant members of staff will be provided by the School Nurse. - No child may self-administer.
+The medication record book records the: - name of the child; - name and strength of the medication; - name of the doctor who prescribed the medication; - date and time the medication was administered; - dosage given and by which method; - signature of the person administering the medication and a witness; and - parent's signature - Should the administration of prescribed medication require medical knowledge, training for the relevant members of staff will be provided by the School Nurse.

+- No child in Pre-Prep may self-administer.
 Where children are capable of understanding when they need medication, for example with asthma, they should be encouraged to tell their key person what they need.
-However, this does not replace staff vigilance in knowing and responding when a child requires medication.

-• The medication record book is monitored by the School Nurse to look at the frequency of medication given.
+However, this does not replace staff vigilance in knowing and responding when a child requires medication. - The medication record book is monitored by the School Nurse to look at the frequency of medication given.
 For example, a high incidence of antibiotics being prescribed for a number of children at similar times may indicate a need for better infection control.